tinymce/tinymce-docs/integrations/swing.md

 ### 2. Select a deployment and create a configuration

-The Swing integration allows the user to select the origin of the TinyMCE code: **cloud**, **embedded**, or **external**.
+The Swing integration allows the user to select the origin of the {{site.productname}} code: **cloud**, **embedded**, or **external**.

-* Cloud deployments pull the latest release of TinyMCE from the channel of your choice.
+* Cloud deployments pull the latest release of {{site.productname}} from the channel of your choice.
 Use this option by passing your API key and selecting a release channel.

   ```
   final Config myTinyConfiguration = Config.cloud("<my_api_key>", "{{site.productversion}}-stable");
   ```

-* Embedded deployments use the version of TinyMCE prepackaged with the current release of the integration.
+* Embedded deployments use the version of {{site.productname}} prepackaged with the current release of the integration.

   ```
   final Config myTinyConfiguration = Config.embedded();
   ```

-* External deployments allow to use a local version of TinyMCE by giving the address of the location where TinyMCE is being served.
+* External deployments allow to use a local version of {{site.productname}} by giving the address of the location where {{site.productname}} is being served.

   ```
   final Config myTinyConfiguration = Config.external("http://<my_server>/<path>/tinymce.min.js");
   ```

-The configuration can be customized via Java or by passing Javascript function that returns a TinyMCE configuration object.
+The configuration can be customized via Java or by passing Javascript function that returns a {{site.productname}} configuration object.

 ```
 final HashMap<String, String> tinyProperties = new HashMap<>();